RikaGdv/Data-Analysis-and-ML-Projects/disease_symptom_analysis_project/README.md

 <img src="figures/07_feature_importance.png" width="500">

 - **Age** is the most dominant predictor with an importance score of 0.34.
-- **Cholesterol Level** and **Blood Pressure** contribute significantly more to the final prediction than any isolated symptom.
-- While individual symptoms like **Fever** and **Cough** provide meaningful signals, their impact is smaller compared to the patient's broader clinical profile.
+- **Cholesterol Level** is the second most critical feature, highlighting the importance of systemic health metrics.

 ---